 RSUs, MSUs and PSUs are awards in the form of phantom shares or units denominated in a hypothetical equivalent number of shares of ANGI Homeservices common stock and with the value of each RSU and PSU equal to the fair value of ANGI Homeservices common stock at the date of grant.
 The value of each MSU is estimated using a lattice model that incorporates a Monte Carlo simulation of ANGI's stock price.
 Each RSU, MSU and PSU grant is subject to service-based vesting, where a specific period of continued employment must pass before an award vests.
 MSUs also include market-based vesting, tied to the stock price of ANGI before an award vests and PSUs include performance-based vesting, where certain performance targets set at the time of grant must be achieved before an award vests.
 For RSU grants, the expense is measured at the grant date as the fair value of ANGI Homeservices common stock and expensed as stock-based compensation over the vesting term.
-For MSU grants, the expense is measured at the grant date as the fair value of ANGI Homeservices common stock and expensed as stock-based compensation over the vesting term if the performance targets are considered probable of being achieved.
+For MSU grants, the expense is measured at the grant date as the fair value of ANGI Homeservices common stock and expensed as stock-based compensation over the requisite service period.
+For PSU grants, the expense is measured at the grant date as the fair value of ANGI Homeservices common stock and expensed as stock-based compensation over the vesting term if the performance targets are considered probable of being achieved.